1wheel/learning/drafts/graphical-web-2015.md

 By strategically placing illustrated elements in groups and loading an SVG in a browser, it is possible to add rudimentary animations with d3.timer and d3.transition.
 Smoothly changing transform translate and/or rotate over time creates the illusion of movement.
 Toggling the opacity of an arm drawn in two different positions

 ####Adding Interaction
 Beyond creating gif like loops (with vectors and a full color palette), SVG animations can be trigged by user interaction.
-Changing the stroke-dashoffset while scrolling down the page is one typical use case.
-Adding flourishes to existing charts
+Changing the stroke-dashoffset while scrolling down the page can looks quite nice while being simple to implement.
+Bar charts are also easy to add a flourish to - just save the drawn heights, set the heights 0 on load and use a staggered transition to move them back to their original positions.

 ####There and back again